swiftlang/swift-org-website/_posts/2023-08-25-whats-new-swift-debugging-5.9.md

 layout: post
 published: true
 date: 2023-08-25 12:34:56
-title: What's new in Swift debugging on the 5.9 branch?
+title: Debugging Improvements in Swift 5.9
 author: [adrian-prantl, augustonoronha, kastiglione]
 ---

-On the Swift 5.9 branch, we introduced a couple of new features to [LLDB](https://lldb.llvm.org/ "LLDB project home page") and the Swift compiler to improve the debugging experience.
-In this post, we are highlighting three changes that we expect to have the most noticeable impact on Swift debugging workflows.
+Swift 5.9 introduced a number of new debugging features to the Swift compiler and the [LLDB](https://lldb.llvm.org/ "LLDB project home page") debugger.

+Here are three changes that can help with your everyday debugging workflows.

-### Faster `p` and `po`
+### Faster variable inspection with the `p` and `po` commands

-The `p` and `po` command aliases have been redefined to the new `dwim-print` command.
+LLDB provides the shorthand `p` command alias to inspect variables and `po` to call the debugDescription property of objects.
+Originally, these were aliases for the rather heavyweight `expression` and `expression -O` commands.
+In Swift 5.9, the `p` and `po` command aliases have been redefined to the new `dwim-print` command.
 The `dwim-print` command prints values using the most user-friendly implementation.
 "DWIM" is an acronym for "Do What I Mean".
 Specifically, when printing variables, `dwim-print` will use the same implementation as `frame variable` or `v` instead of the more expensive expression evaluator.

-By default, the output of `p` no longer includes a persistent result variable, such as `$0`, or `$R0`.
-In addition to the overhead incurred by persisting the result, persistent result variables retain any objects they contain, which can be an unexpected side effect for the program execution.
+"In addition to being faster, using `p` no longer creates persistent result variables like `$R0`, which are often unused in debugging sessions.
+Persistent result variables not only incur overhead but also retain any objects they contain, which can be an unexpected side effect for the program execution.
 Users who want persistent results on occasion, can use `expression` (or a unique prefix such as `expr`) directly instead of `p`.
 To enable persistent results every time, the `p` alias can be redefined in the `~/.lldbinit` file:

 ```
 command unalias p